 Southern Michigan Railroad: This little tourist line offers the Santa Special excursions during the holiday season in December.
 To learn more please visit their website or call the railroad.

 Minnesota Streetcar Museum: This museum, based in Chisholm, offers rides in historic streetcars throughout the year while also hosting special events.
-This includes their Holly Trolley, running during select dates in late November, where the kids can ride with Santa and the car is decorated for the holidays.
-They also run their Vinternatt on December 3rd where the trolley is decorated for the holidays, Christmas lights along the route, and perhaps a special appearance from Santa.
+These include their Holly Trolley, running during a few select dates in late December, where the kids can ride with Santa and the car is decorated for the holidays.
+They also run their Vinternatt on December 1st where the trolley is decorated for the holidays, Christmas lights along the route, and perhaps a special appearance from Santa.
 Finally, there is Christkindlsmarkt.
 According to the organization you will, "...visit a traditional European open air market, shop for unusual Christmas gifts, sample eats and drinks.
 Then take a ride on the decorated streetcar with Santa."

-North Shore Scenic Railroad: The railroad, part of the Lake Superior Railroad Museum, hosts their Christmas City Express running between Fitgers and the Duluth Depot from late November and throughout much of December.
+North Shore Scenic Railroad: The railroad, part of the Lake Superior Railroad Museum, hosts their Christmas City Express from late November and throughout much of December.
 During the trip guests can enjoy the reading of the Christmas City Express story and a visit from Santa.
 Also consider their Bentleyville Tour of Lights train, hosted Fridays and Saturdays from November 23rd through December 22nd.